Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Attachment Limit: 30 MB per email.

-- Security: SSL encryption, spam filters.
+- Security: TLS encryption in transit, spam filters.

 - Pros: Large attachment size limit, variety of domain names.